‘Grey’s Anatomy’ Will Not See Katherine Heigl Return

 — Chrissy Paris ♡♡♡ (@ChrissyParis_) April 2, 2017

 The weekend has been another classic example of not believing everything on the internet.
 April 1 is commonly a day for fake news, although they are usually far more obvious than the rumors that Heigl would return to Grey’s Anatomy.
-It has since been confirmed that this was a hoax and that there are no plans to bring the character of Izzie back to the screens.
-Pompeo is also not leaving, at least not yet!
+It has since been confirmed this was a hoax and that there are no plans to bring the character of Izzie back to the screens.
+Pompeo is also not leaving, at least not yet.
 The actress has plans to stick around for longer, considering the show remains a hit with fans.

 Grey’s Anatomy Season 13 continues on Thursdays at 8 p.m. on ABC and has been renewed for a 14th season.